 Sara and JD Raab started Art /Rhetor together in 2016 before adding Howie in 2018.

 In 2016, we tried out an idea for church communication: could people outsource this stuff, save money, get great work, and create more time for their staffs?
 In the following two years, we saw that yes, church communication can work great as a managed service, and for basically any size of church.
 Why is that?

 I (JD) had worked for a few churches since college, balancing part-time, full-time, and contract gigs at churches of various sizes.
 At one church, the staff of six shared 300 square feet of rented office space.
-At another, the staff of 300 shared a building so large that there was a literal quarter-mile of hallway from my youth-group office to the senior pastor’s (I never met him, but I understand).
+At another, the staff of 300 shared a building so large that there was a literal quarter-mile of hallway from my youth-group office to the other offices.
 Finding complex, experiential love for each expression of the Church, each unique context helped cultivate an enthusiastic professionalism paired with sober realism.
 The enduring questions still seem to be “What’s important?” and “Why?”

 For example, it’s an interesting balance that a global community rooted in the ancient oracles of God in Scripture needs to know what resolution to use on the projector so it stops looking squished when we put the ancient oracles of God on the screen.
 How He continues to use the weak things of this world!
 Additionally, the God who made comets and giraffes and baby smiles shouldn’t be worshiped or represented to the world with half-hearted, emotionless design from His image-bearers, but then He’s also not dependent on any human work to proclaim His worthiness.
 What should our heart be around this stuff?
 I mean we don’t know, but it’s our discipline; an awesome, funny discipline.